 Eamonn ran his first handicap race in March 1986 after joining the club two months earlier following a move to London from Ireland.

-It took him 12 years to complete the first 100, ten years to get to 200 and the last 100 took nine years, with him only missing five handicaps in those last nine years.
+It took him 12 years and four months to complete the first 100 handicaps, ten years to reach 200 and the last 100 took eight years and nine months, with Eamonn only missing five handicaps in that last period.

 Eamonn added: “If I’m perfectly honest I don’t like the distance, it is too short for me.